 Physical and cognitive effects can last weeks or months after the surgery.
 This can be frustrating and may feel limiting for the patient.
-Patients should talk to their doctors about their recovery goals; it’s important to recognize that small improvements are important, and there is no need for over exertion.
+Patients should talk to their doctors about their recovery goals; it’s important to recognize that small improvements are important, and there is no need for over-exertion.

 Occupational and physical therapy can be helpful—and may be required—for some patients.
 OTs and PTs can offer solutions on how to help them cope with side effects they’re experiencing during the recovery process.

 The majority of patients who undergo brain surgery will experience a full recovery.
 Research is being done to discover which techniques best preserve the functions of the brain.
 This means safer operations and better outcomes for people who need brain surgery.

 Their goal is to ensure a safe, comfortable recovery, reduce the risk of post-operative infection, provide symptom relief and comfort, and improve quality of life for the patient—all in the comfort of the patient’s own home.

-Call us at 650-462-1001 to hire a nurse today for care following surgery.
+Call us at 650-462-1001 to hire a nurse today for care following surgery or click below.